Sending our children back to school may seem like a huge step after a long break-off. Often more so, when our children have special educational needs.

 As parent carers, some of us are experiencing worry and anxiety about our children returning.
 There are a few things we can do, which give us a sense of control and may address any concerns.

 It's so important that we remember to look after ourselves in all of this.
-All kinds of feelings may be coursing through us right now from relief, to guilt, from anxiety to fear.
+All kinds of feelings may be going through us right now from relief, to guilt, from anxiety to fear.

-In previous blogs, we're shared many tips to support ourselves, including:
+In previous blogs, we've shared many tips to support ourselves, including:

 It's valuable to pause and recognise that it isn't just those returning to school that have to get used to new routines.

-As parent carers, we may well be about to have to adjust to a whole new schedule too!
+As parent carers, we may well be about to have to adjust to a whole new schedule too - and if we're working, this can be a little trickier.

 "From September, I'll have 3 children at 3 different schools, with 3 different sets of clubs.
 And that's before I even start to address the anxiety each child has about going back.
 My brain and memory are going to get a serious work out as we adapt to yet another new normal and I try and keep things calm for the kids!
 I think my petrol bill is about to go through the roof too!"

 Why not make a nice brew, in your favourite mug.
-Put on some music you love - maybe even our Mobilise Carer's Top Anthems (as chosen by the community!)
-Playlist, and turn the planning task into something a bit enjoyable!
+Put on some music you love - maybe even our "go-to calm and peaceful" playlist, or our "mood booster" playlist and turn the planning task into something a bit enjoyable!

 Young adult carers